ArcadiusMC/website/content/adminwiki/dialogues/example1.md

 #  root settings
 #
 # - available-format (Optional):
-#     Sets the format used for buttons that are available for players to click on
+#     Sets the format used for buttons that are available for players to
+#     click on.
 #     Use '${buttonText}' as a placeholder for the button's text
 #     Default: " &b&l> &b${buttonText}"
 #
 # - unavailable-format (Optional):
-#     Sets the format used for buttons that are NOT available for players to click on
+#     Sets the format used for buttons that are NOT available for players to
+#     click on.
 #     Use '${buttonText}' as a placeholder for the button's text
 #     Default: " &8&l> &7${buttonText}"
 #
 # - highlight-format (Optional):
-#     Sets the format used for buttons that are NOT available for players to click on.
+#     Sets the format used for buttons that are NOT available for players to
+#     click on.
 #     Use '${buttonText}' as a placeholder for the button's text
 #     Default: " &6&l> &e${buttonText}"
 #